loic-prieto/hubot-command/README.md

 ````

 ## Implementation
 The library is implemented as pure javascript, instead of CoffeeScript.
-Ecmascript 6 classes are used for OOP syntactic sugar, so
+Ecmascript 6 classes and arrow functions are used for OOP syntactic sugar, so
-a compatible nodejs runtime is needed.
+a compatible nodejs runtime is needed (6.x+)

 Bluebird is used for promise handling.